School of Nursing

 *Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.

 In our Nurse Executive role specialty, you’ll learn strategies for managing financial and IT operations; designing operational and clinical processes; and creating a healthy, collaborative workplace culture.
-You’ll prepare for a role as a manager, director, supervisor, chief nursing officer, and more.
-Nurse executives work across large and small clinical organizations.
+By earning your nurse executive certificate, you’ll prepare for a role as a manager, director, supervisor, chief nursing officer, and more.
+A certified nurse executive works across large and small clinical organizations.

-Master of Science in Nursing (MSN)BSN-entry DNP, and Post-Graduate Nursing Certificate students at USAHS may choose to pursue the Nurse Executive role specialty.
+Master of Science in Nursing (MSN)BSN-entry DNP, and Post-Graduate Nursing Certificate students at USAHS may choose to pursue the nurse executive leadership certification.

 On-Campus Immersions

 To accelerate course completion and meet your faculty and peers, you may choose to participate in one or more optional on-campus or virtual immersion weekends.
-These weekends are a chance for you to broaden your perspective by collaborating with your interprofessional peers, hone your presentation skills, network with alumni and healthcare professionals, meet one-on-one with your program director, and more.
+These weekends are a chance for you to broaden your perspective by collaborating with your interprofessional peers, hone your presentation skills and network with alumni and healthcare professionals.
+They also offer you an opportunity to meet one-on-one with your program director and much more.

-As a role specialty within the MSN, this program requires 225 clock hours of practica over two courses, scheduled in the final two terms.
+As a role specialty within the MSN, the nurse executive certificate program requires 225 clock hours of practica over two courses, scheduled in the final two terms.
 (Post-Graduate Nursing Certificate students in this role specialty do not complete practica.)
 You can complete your practica with preceptors who meet accreditation and state licensure requirements.
-You’ll gain experiential knowledge about the role of a nurse executive from a mentor who is working in this capacity.
+In the journey toward your nurse executive certification, you’ll gain experiential knowledge about the role of a certified nurse executive from a mentor who is working in this capacity.
 A dedicated advisor will work with you to secure practica sites.
 (Students should plan on the need to travel and on some occasions, relocate for practica.)

 Certifications

-Graduates of our Nurse Executive specialty will be ready to pursue the Nurse Executive, Advanced Certification (NEA-BC), administered by the American Nurses Credentialing Center (ANCC).
+Graduates of our Nursing Executive specialty will be ready to pursue the Nurse Executive, Advanced Certification (NEA-BC), administered by the American Nurses Credentialing Center (ANCC).

 Nurse Executive Role Specialty Learning Outcomes

-In addition to the program learning outcomes, graduates of the Nurse Executive role specialty will be able to:
+In addition to the program learning outcomes, graduates of the Nursing Executive role specialty will be able to:

 • Develop healthy workplace communities through effective communication, collaborative relationships, trust, conflict resolution, consensus building, and creation of a shared vision.